DaveGamble/cJSON/README.md

 If you want, you can install the compiled library to your system using `make install`.
 By default it will install the headers in `/usr/local/include/cjson` and the libraries in `/usr/local/lib`.
 But you can change this behavior by setting the `PREFIX` and `DESTDIR` variables: `make PREFIX=/usr DESTDIR=temp install`.

 ### Including cJSON
-If you installed it via the CMake or the Makefile, you can include cJSON like this:
+If you installed it via CMake or the Makefile, you can include cJSON like this:

 ```c
 #include <cjson/cJSON.h>